-2016 Decisions.
-We granted both stock options and restricted stock units to our Named Executive Officers during 2016.
+2017 Decisions.
+We granted both stock options and restricted stock units to our Named Executive Officers during 2017.
 The restricted stock unit awards granted to Messrs.
-Chirico, Shaffer, Duane and Shiffman, who are on our U.S. payroll, are subject to a performance-based condition that is intended to satisfy the conditions for the deductibility of the awards under Section 162(m) of the Code, in addition to the time-based criteria for vesting.
-Specifically, the awards required us to achieve \$150 million of adjusted net income for any of 2016, 2017, 2018 or 2019.
-We achieved the required level in 2016.
-As a result, each of these officers will vest in his award, assuming he remains employed by us through each of the vesting dates, which end in 2020.
+Chirico, Shaffer, Duane and Shiffman, who are on our U.S. payroll, were subject to a performance-based condition that is intended to satisfy the conditions for the deductibility of the awards under Section 162(m) of the Code, in addition to the time-based criteria for vesting.
+Specifically, the awards required us to achieve \$150 million of adjusted net income for any of 2017, 2018, 2019 or 2020.
+We achieved the required level in 2017.
+As a result, each of these officers will vest in his award, assuming he remains employed by us through each of the vesting dates, which end in 2021.